Short description of the article

 So, our advice is: learn about all possible models of the monetization and decide which one to use or which ones to combine.
 Also, learn about the most common monetization mistakes.

-Here’s an article that will be quite useful: How to monetize your mobile app: best choice for successful startups
+Here’s an article where you find the needed info: How to monetize your mobile app: best choice for successful startups.

 Mistakes at the final stage